Prune juice: Phytochemicals

 Prune juice and plums contain phytochemicals, including phenolic compounds (mainly as neochlorogenic acids and chlorogenic acids) and sorbitol.

 Production

 Prune juice is often produced using hot extraction methods, whereby the prunes are cooked in hot water, becoming a liquid extract, which is then processed into juice.
 The process of heating and extraction may occur several times with the same batch of prunes, with the collective extracts from each processing then mixed together to create the final product.
 Prune juice is a mass-produced product.

 Prune juice is also produced as a concentrate, whereby low temperature water is used to create a liquid extract.
 The concentrate has a high sugar content, and is used by food processors to enhance the flavor of and sweeten products, as a humectant to retain moisture in cookies and cakes, and as an ingredient in cereal bars to bind the ingredients.

-As a dietary supplement

-Prunes may provide a natural laxative effect, and prune juice may serve as a natural laxative for cases of mild constipation.
-In 1990, the U.S. Food and Drug Administration stated that "the common prune is an effective laxative".

 History

 United States

 Duffy-Mott began producing prune juice in 1933, which was purveyed under the Sunsweet brand name.

 The commercial distribution of prune juice in the United States first occurred in 1934, which "began with an output of only 40,000 cases".